All Episodes

 That sounds a bit short for a presidential motorcade these days.

-You can bet there are hundreds of onlookers, by the way, never got anywhere near the motorcade, uh because even even the four the most insignificant car in the in the 40-car motorcade, you can't risk getting any American citizens there.
+You can bet the hundreds of onlookers, by the way, never got anywhere near the motorcade because even the most insignificant car in the 40-car motorcade, you can't risk getting any American citizens there.

-But after the family dined at Nobu, an award-winning Japanese fusion restaurant in Waikiki, uh, as the motorcade pulled away for the 15-mile drive back to Kailua, by the way, 15-mile drive sounds a lot longer than it is because in fact the motorcade itself is about twelve miles long.
+After the family dined at Nobu, an award-winning Japanese fusion restaurant in Waikiki, as the motorcade pulled away for the 15-mile drive back to Kailua, by the way, 15-mile drive sounds a lot longer than it is because, in fact, the motorcade itself is about 12 miles long.

-Uh as the motorcade pulled away for the 15-mile drive back to Kolo, the crowds clapped, cheered, and waved, snapping photographs with their cell phones.
+As the motorcade pulled away for the 15-mile drive back to Kailua, the crowds clapped, cheered, and waved, snapping photographs with their cell phones.

-Because it's it nothing is, you know, when you look back on the Obama era, nothing sums it up better than getting a uh getting a cell phone shot of the back of the 40th car in the motorcade as it goes past you.
+Because it's nothing is, you know, when you look back on the Obama era, nothing sums it up better than getting a cell phone shot of the back of the 40th car in the motorcade as it goes past you.

-So this is how these are the things people are annoyed about now in Obama, the uh with Obama in Hawaii.
+So, this is how these are the things people are annoyed about now in Obama, with Obama in Hawaii.

 The revolution's coming.